Buy a House Without Making Big Money Mistakes

 Paying for Your House

 Once you finally find the right house and the right loan and get moved in your house payment is due every month for the length of your loan.
-If it turns out that bill is more than you can handle or is just higher than you’d like here are a few things you can do to help ease the pain of a monthly mortgage.
+If it turns out that bill is more than you can handle or is just higher than you’d like, here are a few things you can do to help ease the pain of a monthly mortgage.

-- What To Do If You Can’t Pay Your Mortgage
+- What to Do if You Can’t Pay Your Mortgage

 - How to Sell Your House Without a Realtor